leanprover-community/sphere-eversion/README.md

 Nash, with crucial help from the wider Lean community.
 The proof of the main theorem was completed on November 12th 2022.
 Details can be found on the [project website.](https://leanprover-community.github.io/sphere-eversion/)

+This project originally used Lean 3 but was ported to Lean 4 with crucial help from Yury Kudryashov.

 # Build the Lean files

 To build the Lean files of this project, you need to have a working version of Lean.
 See [the installation instructions](https://leanprover-community.github.io/get_started.html) (under Regular install).

-To obtain this repo, run `leanproject get sphere-eversion`.
-If you already have the repo, you can update it with `git pull` followed by `leanproject get-mathlib-cache`.

-To build the repo, run `leanproject build`.
+To build the project, run `lake exe cache get` and then `lake build`.

 # Build the blueprint